-The Company entered into an employment agreement with Bastiaan van der Baan effective September 26, 2023, to act as the Company's President and Chief Executive Officer and as Vice Chairman of the Board of Directors with an annual salary of \$150,000.
-The term of the employment agreement is for three years and is automatically renewable for additional one-year periods unless terminated by either party, subject to early termination as described in the employment agreement.
-Under the employment agreement, Mr. van der Baan's annual salary may be increased from time to time at the sole discretion of the Board of Directors.
-In addition, Mr. van der Baan will be eligible to receive an annual bonus as determined in the sole discretion of the Board of Directors.
-During the three months and nine months ended September 30, 2023, the Company paid \$1,667 to Mr. van der Baan under this employment agreement, which costs are included in general and administrative costs in the Company's consolidated statements of operations for such periods.
-Mr. Van der Baan was appointed as Chairman of the Board of Directors upon the death of Dr. Kovach on October 5, 2023.
+The Company entered into an employment agreement with Bastiaan van der Baan effective September 26, 2023 to act as the Company's President and Chief Executive Officer and as Vice Chairman of the Board of Directors, with an annual salary of \$150,000.
+Effective October 6, 2023, Mr. van der Baan was appointed as Chairman of the Board of Directors upon the death of Dr. Kovach on October 5, 2023.
+Mr. van der Baan's annual salary may be increased from time to time at the sole discretion of the Board of Directors.
+In addition, Mr. van der Baan will be eligible to receive an annual bonus as determined at the sole discretion of the Board of Directors.
+The term of the employment agreement is for three years and is automatically renewable for additional one-year periods unless terminated by either party, subject to early termination provisions as described in the employment agreement.
+During the three months ended March 31, 2024, the Company paid \$38,416 to Mr. van der Baan under this employment agreement, which costs are included in general and administrative costs in the Company's consolidated statement of operations for such period.